This post may contain affiliate links. Please read our disclosure policy.

 Description

-This garlic truffle aioli will get you to say goodbye to store-bought aioli.
-This recipe is a breeze to make, loaded with flavor, and requires just a handful of simple ingredients.
+This Vegan Garlic and Black Truffle Aioli will have you saying goodbye to store-bought aioli forever!
+Itโs a breeze to make, loaded with flavor, and can be made at home with just a handful of simple ingredients.ย

 Ingredients